Visit Bulgaria’s seaside cities (with map)

 Bulgaria has become quite famous in Europe for its seaside, where you can stay at a 4 or 5-star all-inclusive hotel for an affordable price.
-However, if you travel to Bulgaria’s seaside you shouldn’t spend all the time at your resort.
+However, if you visit Bulgaria’s seaside you shouldn’t spend all the time at your resort.
 There is much to see on the Bulgarian coast, from old settlements to natural wonders.
-Keep reading to discover the most beautiful places to visit on Bulgaria‘s seaside!
+Keep reading to discover the most beautiful places to see when you visit Bulgaria’s seaside!

 Since 1941, Cape Kaliakra has been a protected area, where you can often spot cormorants and even dolphins.
 Situated on a major bird migration route, many rare migratory birds can be spotted here in spring and autumn.